Shrihari-Nair/zolvit_invoice_data_extraction/README.md

 ## Setup
 1. Install conda and create a virtual environment
 2. Run the following command : `pip install requirements.txt`.
 Ensure that the environment variables for `pytesseract` and `pdf2image` are added to the system's PATH.
+3. Enter API Key in `.env` folder if you want to Gemini API.

 ## Repository Outline
 ```